m0-foundation/solana-m/sdk/README.md

 # M0 Solana SDK

-This SDK contains common actions for earn managers and program admins for M and their extensions
+This SDK contains common actions for earn managers and program admins for M and M extensions

 ```bash
 npm i @m0-foundation/solana-m-sdk